-Consecutive patients undergoing OCT of a coronary artery previously treated with implantation of a metallic stent, durable or bioresorbable, in any of the participating centres (Klinikum Frankfurt Oder, Germany; DRK Klinikum Westend, Berlin, Germany and Campo de Gibraltar Health Trust, Algeciras, Spain) between 01-03-2016 and 01-08-2019 were retrospectively included into the study.
-Exclusion criteria were 1) previous treatment of the target vessel with non-metallic bioresorbable scaffolds alone; 2) overlapping stents or multiple stent layers leaving <5mm monolayer segment; 3) poor OCT quality due to non-uniform rotational distortion (NURD), incomplete purge of the optical catheter, suboptimal vessel flushing or other artefacts9 and 4) severe stent distortion due to longitudinal stress or collapse of the lumen, leaving <5mm of stent structurally preserved and suitable for analysis.
-All OCT studies were acquired with a Dragonflytm catheter and an ILUMIEN OPTIS system (Abbott, St Paul, Minnesota, USA), at rotation speed of 180 Hz and pullback speed of 18 mm/s or 36 mm/s, resulting in longitudinal resolutions of 0.1 and 0.2 mm, respectively.
-The operators used nonocclusive technique10 and automatic contrast injection, calculating the contrast volume with a formula to optimise quality with minimal amount of dye11.
+Consecutive patients undergoing OCT of a coronary artery previously treated with implantation of a metallic stent, durable or bioresorbable, in any of the participating centres (Klinikum Frankfurt Oder, Germany; DRK Klinikum Westend, Berlin, Germany, and Campo de Gibraltar Health Trust, Algeciras, Spain) between March 2016 and August 2019 were retrospectively included in the study.
+Exclusion criteria were 1) previous treatment of the target vessel with nonmetallic bioresorbable scaffolds alone; 2) overlapping stents or multiple stent layers leaving a <5 mm monolayer segment; 3) poor OCT quality due to non-uniform rotational distortion (NURD), incomplete purge of the optical catheter, suboptimal vessel flushing or other artefacts9, and 4) severe stent distortion due to longitudinal stress or collapse of the lumen, leaving <5 mm of stent structurally preserved and suitable for analysis.
+All OCT studies were acquired with a DragonflyTM catheter and an ILUMIENTM OPTISTM system (Abbott, St. Paul, MN, USA), at a rotation speed of 180 Hz and a pullback speed of 18 mm/s or 36 mm/s, resulting in longitudinal resolutions of 0.1 and 0.2 mm, respectively.
+The operators used a nonocclusive technique10 and automatic contrast injection, calculating the contrast volume with a formula to optimise quality with a minimal amount of dye11.
 The sample was completed with selected cases from three Asian centres, containing paradigmatic examples of some stent types not found in the European sample.
 These selected cases were intercalated into the sample at random positions for analysis.

-Clinical information about patients, procedures and type of stents previously implanted was retrospectively collected from clinical recordings in each centre.
+Clinical information about patients, procedures and types of stent previously implanted was retrospectively collected from clinical recordings in each centre.
 Target stents were classified as recently (<3 months) or late implanted (\geq 3 months).